agustinc10/Exercises/README.md

 # Python Practice Excercises
-## A repo with the only purpose of get to know the ins and outs of GitHub
+## A repo with the only purpose of start using/understanding GitHub
-I'm an Industrial Engineer transitioning my career into the programming and Product Management field.
-With that in mind, this repo serves the only purpose of getting used to using GitHub.

 It will contain simple Python, C and C++ but those exeercises won't be the goal themselves.
 <!--